shyam100v/cs4641Project/README.md

 In conclusion, we see that the characteristics of a video title actually have a much smaller effect on the popularity of a video than we originally believed, especially on videos with extremely high view count.
 This is why this multiple regression model was so flat, because majority of videos actually have a relatively low view count no matter how they construct their video titles.

+## GradientBoostingRegressor

 ## Our Analysis and Insights
- do we need this section if we already mention the insights in each section above?
+ The following is a summary of the key results and insights from the analyses that we carried out:

-## Future Work (not sure what this section is for)
+## Future Work

+The following are the possible directions in which we would have enhanced our work if we had more time:

 ## References:
 [1] Gill, Phillipa et al. "Youtube traffic characterization: a view from the edge."
 Proceedings of the 7th ACM SIGCOMM conference on Internet measurement.
 2007. <br/>